Shampoo Bar: Coconut Milk

 Dry hair lacks the hydration it needs to give it a sheen and a soft texture.

-As a result, hair that is dry will be brittle and dull, have a straw-like texture and appear frizzy, lifeless, and dull.
+As a result, dry hair will be brittle and dull, have a straw-like texture, and often appear frizzy, lifeless, and dull.

 Oily scalp is the result of overactive sebaceous glands.
 Although these natural oils are essential for a well-hydrated scalp and healthy hair, excess oil can cause hair to become limp and unruly.